kenwalger/mia-workshop/README.md

 heroku config:set JUPYTER_NOTEBOOK_OR_LAB=$JUPYTER_NOTEBOOK_OR_LAB -a $APP_NAME

 # Specify the buildpacks it should use:
+# Note: The postgres addon is no longer strictly required for notebook storage but might be used by your notebooks.
 heroku buildpacks:add --index 1 heroku-community/apt -a $APP_NAME
 heroku buildpacks:add --index 2 heroku/python -a $APP_NAME

 # Attach the postgres addon:
-heroku addons:create heroku-postgresql:essential-1 --app $APP_NAME
+# heroku addons:create heroku-postgresql:essential-1 --app $APP_NAME # No longer required for notebook storage
 heroku addons:create heroku-inference:claude-4-sonnet --app $APP_NAME

 # Connect your app to the repo: